hamzakhan0077/UCC_WORKS/README.md

 Uccworks 2021 project work version 1.1 (beta)

 It is mainly a research on Impact of Covid-19
-This webpage is coded using Python's Flask Framework
+This webpage is coded using Python's Flask Framework, templates are coded using html jinja2